Out of stock

 These instructions are sent with the plant gift

-In the winter bring the plant inside because it is not fully hardy.
-Ideally it should be kept above 5 degrees centigrade.
-To ensure your plant gets enough light, place it near a window in a bright room or conservatory.
+Your Night Jasmine can be kept either inside in a cool, bright room, or outside in the garden.
+During the summer your plant will do best kept outside.
+Choose a position in full sun or partial shade with a bit of protection from the wind.
+In the winter bring your plant inside because it is not fully hardy, ideally it should be kept above 5°C. To ensure your Night Jasmine gets enough light, place it near a window in a bright room or conservatory.
 A cool room is best so try to keep your plant away from any radiators.

-In summer these plants need regular watering but as the days get cooler they should only need watering when they get really dust dry.
-Unlike true jasmine they cannot tolerate standing in water, and they will suffer if overwatered.
+In summer these plants need regular watering, as much as every other day when it is hot.
+As the days get cooler your plant should only need watering when it gets really dust dry.
+Unlike true Jasmine, Night Jasmine cannot tolerate standing in water, and they will suffer if overwatered.

 Night jasmine put on masses of growth through the summer, and to help them bush out, prune back in mid spring or after flowering.
 Repot your plant in the spring with compost suitable for container plants, going up 1 or 2 pot sizes.

 Night Jasmine like plenty of light, if your plant isn’t flowering well, try moving it to a sunnier position.